xwp/wp-foo-bar/CONTRIBUTING.md

 ### Scripts

 We use `npm` as the canonical task runner for the project.
-Some of the PHP related scripts are defined in `composer.json` and described further down.
+Some of the PHP related scripts are defined in `composer.json` but are not meant to be executed directly.

 **Important**: The commands that execute unit tests or generate coverage reports (i.e. contain `test` in the name) should be executed inside the Docker container.